How to create a positive self image ?

 "Mirror mirror on the wall... who's the fairest of them all?"...just a whimsical line from an age old fairy tale or a surprisingly apt satirical comment on the insecurities faced by individuals since the dawn of time?

-These self image issues can start at a very early age as children are very susceptible to negative comments and criticisms from figures of authority, parents and peers and begin to internalize these ideas and pile them one atop the other accumulating all the unwanted and self deprecating notions which results in an inability to truly appreciate and love oneself.
+Self image issues can start at a very young age as children are very susceptible to negative comments and criticisms from figures of authority, parents and peers.
+They begin to internalize these ideas and pile them one atop the other accumulating all the unwanted and self deprecating notions which results in an inability to truly appreciate and love oneself.

 You can start by keeping a ‘success journal' by writing down all your victories and positive traits of character.
 Keep this with you at all times and have a read every time you begin to dwell on perceived failures.
 As time progresses, the goal would be to keep adding onto this journal which will build your confidence and perception of yourself.